kyoshimr/PathwayColorMapper/README.md

 ---

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 If you have suggestions for improvements, encounter bugs, or want to add features, feel free to submit an issue or pull request.

 ---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.txt) file for details.

 ---

 ## Acknowledgements

 PathwayColorMapper was created to simplify the visualization of complex genomic datasets in a pathway context.
 Special thanks to the open-source community for making tools like `python-pptx` and `matplotlib` available for projects like this.